 Viktoriya Oliynyk has worked at the intersection of teaching and technology at CU Boulder for over 8 years.
 She joined ATAP as the Learning Technology Consulting Service Manager in December 2017.
 In addition to leading the LTC team, Viktoriya works on developing and improving the LTC service.
 With the ever changing technology landscape, Viktoriya also frequently works with her ATAP colleagues to evaluate new tech tools to bring to the campus.
 Currently she’s leading a CidiLabs design tools pilot.
 Viktoriya is originally from Ukraine, where she earned her B.S. in Documentation and Information Technology and M.S. in Education Management from Lviv Polytechnic National University.
 Viktoriya also has an M.Ed. in College Student Services Administration, with a minor in Business Administration, from Oregon State University.
 When not on campus, Viktoriya can be found on local playgrounds and hiking trails with her husband and daughter.

-Aisha Jackson is the Associate Director of the Academic Technology Applications Program (ATAP) with the Office of Information Technology.
+Aisha Jackson is the Director of Academic Technology Applications and Design with the Office of Information Technology.
 In addition to the Learning Technology Consultants, she manages the application administration group, the campus captioning service, and Kubi Remote Presence.
 Before managing ATAP, Aisha served as a Project Manager and Academic Technology Consultant.
 Prior to her time at CU Boulder, she was a Lecturer in the School of Education at the University of the West Indies’s St. Augustine campus in Trinidad and Tobago, where she also served as the campus Information and Communications Technology Trainer.
 Aisha has a Bachelor’s degree in Elementary Education from Flagler College, and a Master’s degree in Curriculum and Instruction, specializing in Educational Technology and Teacher Education, from the University of Florida.
 She earned her Doctorate in Education from the University of Colorado Denver’s Educational Leadership program and specialized in Professional Learning and Technology.
 Outside of the office, Aisha enjoys planning (and taking) isolated beach vacations.